Achievable logoAchievable logo

 =−32

 The average velocity over [1,3] is −32 units/sec.
-It’s negative since the particle’s position in the first 3 seconds is negative, meaning it moved to the left.
+It’s negative because the position is decreasing over this interval, so the particle moves left.

 b) When is the particle at rest?

 A particle is at rest when its velocity is zero.
-On the position graph, we’re looking for the time interval where the slope is zero - horizontal lines.
+On a position graph, that means the slope is zero, so you look for horizontal line segments.
 These occur over the intervals (3,5) and (7,9).

 c) When is it moving left and when is it moving right?

-We have to look at the slopes of the tangent lines to the position graph.
-Here’s a sign chart for v(t) with each interval representing a piece of the position graph, if it were written as a piecewise function:
+Here is a sign chart for v(t), with each interval matching a piece of the position graph (as if p(t) were written as a piecewise function):

 Interval Sign of v(t)